-The majority of the marchers on June 23, 1963, were Black but there were prominent white participants including former Michigan Governor John Swainson, Detroit mayor Jerome Cavanagh, Walter Reuther, president of the United Auto Workers (UAW), and Billie S. Farnum, the State Auditor General.
-The Governor of Michigan at the time, George Romney, said that he was unable to attend the march because it took place on a Sunday and thus conflicted with his Church of Latter-Day Saints religious practices.
+The majority of the marchers were Black, but there were prominent white participants including former Michigan governor John Swainson, Detroit mayor Jerome Cavanagh, Walter Reuther, president of the United Auto Workers (UAW), and Billie S. Farnum, the State Auditor General.
+The governor of Michigan at the time, George Romney, said that he was unable to attend the march because it took place on a Sunday and conflicted with his Church of Latter-Day Saints religious practices.

 The march started around 3:00 p.m. on Woodward Avenue and Adelaide and continued along Jefferson and concluded at Cobo Arena and Hall.
 Songs like “The Battle Hymn of the Republic” were sung during the march, and people carried banners and signs.
 The march lasted about 90 minutes and was highlighted by a speech from Dr. Martin Luther King, which many would recall later as similar to his “I Have a Dream” speech at the March on Washington.
 Other speakers included Congressman Charles Diggs, Cleage, Reuther, and Swainson.
-Detroit-based Motown Records President Berry Gordy received permission of King to record his speech with the royalties going to SCLC.
+Detroit-based Motown Records president Berry Gordy received permission from King to record his speech with the royalties going to SCLC.

-Approximately 20,000 people participated in celebration of the 50th Anniversary of the Detroit Walk To Freedom on June 15, 2013 including Martin Luther King III, Detroit Mayor Dave Bing, Jesse Jackson, and Al Sharpton.
+Approximately 20,000 people participated in celebration of the 50th Anniversary of the Detroit Walk To Freedom on June 15, 2013, including Martin Luther King III, Detroit mayor Dave Bing, Jesse Jackson, and Al Sharpton.